GaryB91/plunge/react_template/README.md

 index.njk
 ---------
 This is our nunjucks html template.
 Nunjucks is a templating language for Javascript which borrows from Djangos templating language and it's derivative e.g. jinja.
 At this point however it is simply being used as a standard piece of html... and not a very interesting one at that.
-At this point beyond the usual html crufts, there is a `<script>` tag which includes our app.js file (in the next section we will see how `app.js` is created)r, and a `<div id="app">`, which our app should launch into.
+As well as the usual html crufts, there is a `<script>` tag which includes our `app.js` file (in the next section we will see how `app.js` is created), and a `<div id="app">`, which our app should launch into.

 webpack.config.js
 -----------------